Thomascountz/thomascountz/_posts/2020-04-30-deploying-fastai.md

 ## Conclusion

 Hopefully this article answered the question: "what do I do after fitting my model?"
-The reason that I like this stack in particular is because it parallels what I'm familiar with as a web developer—the fact that the API happens to loads a `.pkl` file is trivial thanks to fastai2.
+The reason that I like this stack in particular is because it parallels what I'm familiar with as a web developer—the fact that the API happens to load a `.pkl` file is trivial thanks to fastai2.
 Also, with a Dockerfile, I'm not locked into the proprietary solutions that MLOps is building towards.

 ### Is this stack production-ready?